ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 #### **Submit raw reads**

 * ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/reads/interactive.html" target="_blank">Submit raw reads interactively</a>.
-* Raw reads are submitted in a similar fashion as samples, with the exception of 2 additional steps:
+* Raw reads are submitted in a similar fashion as samples, with the exception of an additional step:
-    1. First the data files needs to be transferred to ENA upload area.
-There are multiple ways of doing this, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
-For more information regarding using Aspera, please see our topic page on [Data transfer](/topics/data-transfer).
-    1. For interactive submission of raw reads, one needs to combine the information concerning the experiment and the runs into one .tsv file.
+    * For interactive submission of raw reads, one needs to combine the information concerning the experiment and the runs into one .tsv file.
 Hence, copy cells A1:F7 in the 'ENA_run' sheet and paste them to cells added to the cells M2:R8 in 'ENA_experiment' sheet (this is already done in the example .xlxs file).
 * Create [Alectoris-graeca-experiments.tsv](/files/ena_tutorial/Alectoris-graeca-experiments.tsv) by copying the filled rows of the `ENA_experiment` sheet of a metadata template in .tsv format.
 This can be done in any text editor, e.g. Notepad or Visual Studio Code.
 * Remove rows 3 (with field descriptions) and 4 (with info if mandatory/recommended/optional) from the .tsv file.
 * Go to the browser where you are logged in to ENA, and register the experiments either by clicking on the Dashboard menu (top left of the page) and selecting **Submit Reads**, or by clicking on the **Submit Reads** option in the **Raw Reads (Experiments and Runs)** section of the landing page (all related options in orange).